Philadelphia 76ers: 1946–1963: Syracuse Nationals

 Despite several teams leaving the NBA for the National Professional Basketball League before the 1950–51 season, the Nationals decided to stay put.
 In their second NBA season, 1950–51, the Nationals played mediocre basketball all season, finishing in fourth place with a record of 32–34.
-In the playoffs the Nationals played their best basketball of the season as they stunned the first-place Warriors in two straight, taking Game 1 on the road in overtime 91–89.
-In the Eastern Finals, the Nationals were beaten by the New York Knickerbockers in a hard-fought five-game series, losing the finale by just two points.
+In the playoffs the Nationals played their best basketball of the season as they stunned the first-place Warriors in two straight, taking game 1 on the road in overtime 91–89.
+In the division finals, the Nationals were beaten by the New York Knickerbockers in a hard-fought five-game series, losing the finale by just two points.

 Cervi, playing less and coaching more, emphasized a patient offense and a scrappy defense, which led the league in the 1951–52 season by yielding a stingy 79.5 points per game as the Nationals won the Eastern Division with a solid 40–26 record.
 In the playoffs, the Nationals knocked off the Warriors again in a three-game series.
-In the Eastern Finals, the Nationals fell to the Knickerbockers again, dropping the series in four games.
+In the division finals, the Nationals fell to the Knickerbockers again, dropping the series in four games.

 The Nationals finished in second place in a hard-fought 3-way battle for first place in the Eastern Division for the 1952–53 season, with a record of 47–24.
-In the playoffs, the Nationals faced the Boston Celtics, dropping Game 1 at home 87–81.
+In the playoffs, the Nationals faced the Boston Celtics, dropping game 1 at home 87–81.
 Needing a win in Boston to keep their hopes alive, the Nationals took the Celtics deep into overtime before losing in quadruple OT 111–105, in what remains the longest playoff game in NBA history.

-The Nationals acquired Alex Groza, and Ralph Beard as the Indianapolis Olympians folded leaving the NBA with just 9 teams for the 1953–54 season.
+The Nationals acquired Alex Groza, and Ralph Beard as the Indianapolis Olympians folded leaving the NBA with just nine teams for the 1953–54 season.
 Once again the Nationals battled for the Division title, falling two games short with a 42–30 record.
 In the playoffs, the Nationals won all four games of a round-robin tournament involving the three playoff teams from the East.
-In the Eastern Finals, the Nationals beat the Celtics in two straight games.
+In the division finals, the Nationals beat the Celtics in two straight games.
 In the NBA Finals, the Nationals lost to the Lakers in a hard-fought seven-game series where the two teams alternated wins throughout.